esoteric1/da_pet_nation/README.md

 chmod u+x rebuild.sh
 </pre>

-Another would be if somehow you don't have access to write in your drush cache directories. you would locate your .drush directory (often times it will be a hidden directory in your home directory and either change the owner or set the permissions to be able to write in those cache directories
+Another problem could be if somehow you don't have access to write in your drush cache directories. you would locate your .drush directory (often times it will be a hidden directory in your home directory and either change the owner or set the permissions to be able to write in those cache directories

 Step 5: To install drupal, you will need a few folders and files to be writeable by the server,  you would go to the mydrupal/sites/default folder and run the following commands:
 <pre>